facelessuser/wcmatch/docs/src/markdown/glob.md

 True
 ```

+!!! tip
-Wildcard Match treats `\` as special/magic as it is used to escape characters.
-In general, even though Wildcard Match
+    Since Wildcard Match uses `\` to escape characters, they are treated as "magic".
+It is generally, recommended to use
-will treat an escaped backslash as a directory separator on Windows, it is recommend to use `/` for directory
-separators.
-If you just want to check a Windows path for magic characters, you can covert separators to `/`.
-And if you
-are on Linux/Unix and for some reason chose to use `\` in your file name, it will also be considered magic.
+    `/` as a path separator in glob patterns, even in Windows, but if you don't, such patterns will always be flagged as
+    "magic".
+Also, if testing a Windows path to see if it has special characters, it may be wise to translate separators
+    to `/`.

 When `is_magic` is called, the system it is called on is detected automatically and/or inferred from flags such as
 [`FORCEUNIX`](#forceunix) or [`FORCEWIN`](#forcewin).
 If the pattern is checked against a Windows system, UNC server/mount